Indian MRCA competition: Mikoyan MiG-35

 The Mikoyan MiG-35 (Микоян МиГ-35) (NATO reporting name Fulcrum-F) is the production version of the latest MiG-29 and incorporates mature development of the MiG-29M/M2 and MiG-29K/KUB technology, such as glass cockpit and fly-by-wire technology.
-The IAF already operates MiG-29s, and the Navy has ordered MiG-29K/KUBs for its INS Vikramaditya (formerly Admiral Gorshkov) and INS Vikrant-class aircraft carriers.
+The Indian Air Force already operates the MiG-29, and the Navy has ordered MiG-29K/KUBs for its INS Vikramaditya (formerly Admiral Gorshkov) and INS Vikrant-class aircraft carriers.

 Russia unveiled the MiG-35 at Aero India 2007 in Bangalore, amid Moscow's keen interest to sell these planes to India.
-This was the first time that the final version of the MiG-35 was publicly displayed at an international air show, and thus, generated a great deal of interest.
+This was the first time that the final version of the MiG-35 was publicly displayed at an international air show, and thus generated a great deal of interest.

 Since the IAF already has maintenance and upgrade facilities for the MiG-29, this would mean that the fighter could be brought into service with a minimum of expenditure on infrastructure.
-A major advantage of MiG-35 is that Russia is committed to transfer the plane's technology, including the new advanced Zhuk Active Electronically Scanned Array radar, to India.
+A major advantage of the MiG-35 is that Russia is committed to transfer the plane's technology, including the new advanced Zhuk Active Electronically Scanned Array radar, to India.
 In the past, Russia has provided customised versions of military equipment such as the Su-30MKI and continued to provide support for equipment during international sanctions.
 However, Russian product support, especially for the MiG-29 fleet has been inadequate.

 Additionally, buying the MiG-35 would mean an almost total dependence on a single supplier for India's entire fighter fleet.
-Recent Russian demands for renegotiation of earlier contracts, the sale of RD-93 engines (a variant of the Klimov RD-33 that powers the Indian MiG-29s) to Pakistan for its JF-17 Thunder aircraft and concurrently supplying combat aircraft to China has also caused concern in New Delhi.
+Recent Russian demands for renegotiation of earlier contracts, the sale of RD-93 engines (a variant of the Klimov RD-33 powering India's MiG-29s) to Pakistan for its JF-17 Thunder aircraft and concurrently supplying combat aircraft to China has also caused concern in New Delhi.

-Saab Gripen NG
+Saab JAS 39 Gripen

 The Saab JAS 39 Gripen (Griffin or "Gryphon") is a fighter aircraft manufactured by the Swedish aerospace company Saab.
-The aircraft is in service with the Swedish, Czech, Hungarian, and the South African air forces.
+The aircraft is in service with the Swedish, Czech, Hungarian, Brazilian, and the South African air forces.
 The Royal Thai Air Force has also received the aircraft.

 The Gripen was one of the aircraft that the IAF sent the Request for Information.
 The Gripen participated at Aero India 2007, where one JAS 39C (single seater) and two JAS 39D (two-seater) variants were brought.
 Gripen International offered the Gripen IN, a version of the Gripen NG (Next Generation) for India's competition.
 The Gripen NG has increased fuel capacity, more powerful powerplant, higher payload, upgraded avionics and other improvements.